-How Much Does a North Carolina Nonprofit Cost Each Year?
+Does a North Carolina Nonprofit Need a Registered Agent?

 Yes, you’re required to appoint a North Carolina registered agent for your nonprofit.
 Your registered agent can be an individual (such as yourself or a willing friend), or you can hire an organization that provides a registered agent service.